 How to Use a Push Notification Widget to Build a Following

-Off of a social media platform, it’s quite difficult to get repeat visitors to a website in general.
-Social media is a really used as a central hub for many brands, companies, and individuals to have a continual conversation with their target audiences.
-Having a strong social media presence and engagement is great.
-But with social media it’s really difficult to get people back to your site and engaging with what you really want them to: your content, your products, etc. to build up an authoritative domain and brand outside of Instagram or Facebook.
+But with social media it’s really difficult to get people back to your site and engaging with what you really want them to: your content, your products; and to build up an authoritative domain and a brand outside of Instagram, Facebook, Twitter or TikTok.

 Here’s how to use a push notification widget to build a following: